-At the start of 2016, our IT client received a new shareholder for their managed services programme’s (MSP) non-US countries/regions (Canada, EMEA, and India).
-Given the new shareholder now sat at the same location as the US-based shareholder, Allegis Global Solutions (AGS) began working with both shareholders to review and better align key performance indicators (KPIs), with the goal of creating reporting metrics that could be streamlined across the programme.
+At the start of 2016, our IT client received a new shareholder for their managed services program’s (MSP) non-US countries/regions (Canada, EMEA, and India).
+Given the new shareholder now sat at the same location as the US-based shareholder, Allegis Global Solutions (AGS) began working with both shareholders to review and better align key performance indicators (KPIs), with the goal of creating reporting metrics that could be streamlined across the program.

 Interested in learning more?